One Bias After Another: Mechanistic Reward Shaping and Persistent Biases in Language Reward Models: Unsolved Reward Proxies

 Unlike prior work evaluating sycophancy in RMs \citep{sharma2025understandingsycophancylanguagemodels, hong2025measuringsycophancylanguagemodels}, we filter our evaluation set to include only prompts where the RM correctly identifies the right answer in the absence of user suggestions by giving the highest reward to the correct option among distractors.
 This filtering allows us to isolate cases where agreeing with an incorrect user suggestion is objectively problematic, rather than potentially defensible uncertainty.
 We exclude cases where the RM initially answers incorrectly, as user guidance in such scenarios could be considered reasonable model behavior.

 \textbf{Results:} The results are shown in \Cref{tab:baseline_sycophancy}.
-All five tested RMs show statistically significant sycophancy across datasets, though the four newer state-of-the-art models substantially outperform the older deberta-based RM.
-In the desirable case, where the RM ``knows" the answer if directly evaluated and the user identifies the correct answer, agreement rates should reach 100\%, yet the best-performing models (Skywork-Qwen8b and AllenAI-Llama3) fall short of this target.
-More problematically, when users suggest incorrect answers and agreement rates should be 0\%, all models show agreement rates exceeding 24\%, with Deberta and AllenAI-Llama3 reaching 60\% and 58\% respectively.
+All five tested RMs show statistically significant sycophancy across datasets, though the four newer state-of-the-art models substantially outperform the older DeBERTa-based RM.
+In the desirable case, where the RM ``knows" the answer if directly evaluated and the user identifies the correct answer, agreement rates should reach 100\%, yet the best-performing models (Skywork-Qwen-8B and AllenAI-Llama-8B) fall short of this target.
+More problematically, when users suggest incorrect answers and agreement rates should be 0\%, all models show agreement rates exceeding 24\%, with DeBERTa and AllenAI-Llama-8B reaching 63\% and 58\% respectively.

 We also evaluate a linear intervention for user agreement (see \Cref{fig:syc_with_fix} for detailed results).
-We find that the intervention cannot decrease faulty-agreement without decreasing helpful-agreement, suggesting this bias is complex in that user agreement is co-linear with useful signals in RM activation space.
+We find that the intervention cannot decrease faulty-agreement without decreasing helpful-agreement or other trade-offs, suggesting this bias is complex in that user agreement is co-linear with useful signals in RM activation space.